Back

 family

-Developmental disability means a severe, chronic disability of an individual, which:
+The NJ Division of Developmental Disabilities (DDD) defines developmental disability as a severe, chronic disability of an individual that:

 1. Is attributable to a mental or physical impairment or combination of mental or physical impairments